 Important to understand.
 Same as RevPAR, this KPI doesn’t consider any input costs, so it can’t show the ultimate profit.

 What does it show?
-RevPAC shows the amount of revenue per guest.
-To define it, divide the total revenue by the total number of hotel guests.
+RevPAG is a metric that calculates the total revenue generated by each guest during their stay, considering all spending, such as room rate, dining, spa services, and other amenities.
+This guest-centric measure shifts the focus from room occupancy to guest spending patterns, providing a more comprehensive view of revenue performance.
 You can also make the calculation including customers that do not stay at the hotel, but only come to use the amenities, if you have such an option for visitors.

 Why use it?
-RevPAC demonstrates how much value each guest brings to your property.
-It’s especially useful if you have multiple amenities open to non-sleeping guests, such as a bar or restaurant, spa, shops, car rental, casino, water or amusement park, etc. You can also monitor it if you host conferences or other events that generate income (and offer opportunities for upselling.)
+RevPAG demonstrates how much value each guest brings to your property.
+It’s particularly useful for hotels that emphasize ancillary services open to non-sleeping guests, such as a bar or restaurant, spa, shops, car rental, casino, water or amusement park, etc. This metric also helps hotel managers identify opportunities to increase revenue through upselling, cross-selling, and personalized guest experiences.
+By understanding and enhancing the value of each guest’s stay, hotels can better align their strategies with guest satisfaction and overall profitability.

 GOPPAR (Gross Operating Profit per Available Room)